Iruvar: Plot

+Anandan's next film features Kalpana, a vibrant young actress who bears an uncanny resemblance to his late first wife, Pushpavalli.
+Though initially distant, Anandan is drawn to her, but his hesitation to commit to a third marriage causes a frustrated Kalpana to sever ties and leave the industry.
+Following the death of Veluthambi, the underlying tension between the two men explodes at a memorial service, where Anandan publicly accuses Tamizhselvan's administration of institutional corruption.
+In retaliation, Tamizhselvan expels Anandan from the party.
+The expulsion causes a factional split, prompting Anandan to launch a rival political party.

+Over the next four years, Anandan uses his films as powerful propaganda tools to expose the government's failings, ultimately defeating Tamizhselvan in the next election to become Chief Minister.
+However, Anandan's administration proves equally susceptible to bureaucratic inefficiencies.
+Tamizhselvan utilizes his formidable oratorical skills to incite widespread public protests against Anandan's government.
+With a heavy heart, Anandan orders his former friend's arrest to maintain public order.
+Meanwhile, Anandan spots Kalpana working at a flood relief camp and sends a vehicle to fetch her; tragic circumstances intervene when the car crashes, killing Kalpana instantly and leaving Anandan emotionally devastated.

+Anandan's health rapidly deteriorates under the weight of personal grief and political pressure.
+At the wedding of Veluthambi's granddaughter, a visibly frail Anandan encounters Tamizhselvan; the two share a poignant, silent handshake.
+The following morning, Ramani discovers that Anandan has died peacefully in his sleep.
+Confronted by the loss of his lifelong brother-in-arms, a grieving Tamizhselvan visits a historic ruin where they had once envisioned their shared future, delivering a poignant, private monologue in verse to mourn the passing of his greatest friend and rival.

 Production

 Development

 In October 1995, Mani Ratnam announced that he was set to make a feature film titled Anandan featuring dialogue written by his wife Suhasini and starring Mohanlal, Nana Patekar, and Aishwarya Rai.
 Initial speculation suggested that the film would visualise the duel between Velupillai Prabhakaran and his former Liberation Tigers of Tamil Eelam deputy Mahattaya, who was executed in 1995 for an alleged plot to kill his mentor, with Aishwarya Rai reported to be playing Indira Gandhi.
 Mani Ratnam was quick to deny any political backdrop claiming that the film would be about the Indian movie industry; however, this proved to bluff the public as the film was to be set within a political canvas.
 The film was later retitled Iruvar (The Duo).
 The idea to make a film on the lives of 1980s Tamil Nadu political icons M. G. Ramachandran and M. Karunanidhi and their influential relationship between Tamil cinema and Dravidian politics was sparked off by a conversation Mani Ratnam had with renowned Malayalam author, M. T. Vasudevan Nair.